omkar-shelke25/cka-killercoda/fix-pending deployment/intro.md

-# CKAD: ConfigMap for Nginx Deployment
+# CKA: ConfigMap for Nginx Deployment

 In this scenario, you'll work with ConfigMaps to provide configuration files for an nginx server Deployment.